pingforhelp/BCA/docs/computer-sci/computer-fundamentals/out.md

 **To Create a New Workbook:**

-*   Open Excel and click on the "File" tab.
+Open Excel and click on the "File" tab.

-*   Select "New" and choose "Blank Workbook" or a template from the available options.
+Select "New" and choose "Blank Workbook" or a template from the available options.

 How can you rename a worksheet in Excel?

 **To Rename a Worksheet:**

-*   Right-click on the worksheet tab at the bottom of the Excel window.
+Right-click on the wsheet tab at the bottom of the Excel window.

-*   Select "Rename" and enter a new name for the worksheet.
+Select "Rename" and enter a new name for the worksheet.

 What is the purpose of grouping worksheets in Excel?